 The Pink and Blue Shrimpgoby, Cryptocentrus leptocephalus, has a beautiful blue/white body with muted pink striping and vibrant neon spots across its face and back.
 It thrives well in tanks with plenty of live rock, a sandy substrate, and a tightly sealed lid to prevent escapes.
 The Pink and Blue Shrimpgoby is not aggressive but can be territorial with members of its own species in close quarters.
-They should never be held with aggressive tank mates like triggers but do very well with peaceful tank mates.
-Sometimes, the Pink and Blue Shrimpgoby can will feed twice a day, but can also nip on small ornamental shrimps so be careful.
-They will build a burrow in the sand with spend much of their time swimming into the water column to collect food.
+They will build a burrow in the sand and spend much of their time swimming into the water column to collect food.
 They can form a symbiotic relationship with some species of shrimp, like the Pistol Shrimp.
 It is best to introduce multiple species at the same time to hedge against one of them becoming territorial.
-Overall, the Pink and Blue Shrimpgoby is an excellent addition to any peaceful reef tank.

 Got him much bigger than I expected, he was active and in great shape.
 Seems grumpy all the time, but he is a nice guy.
 Stays hidden most of the day, can sometimes catch him in the evening or morning.
 I worry that he doesnt get enough to eat, but he is still healthy.
 As far as I know, didnt seem to care about the pistol shrimp I dropped in, but then again I rarely see either of them, so who knows!